 As a complete aside, if you want to compare the word frequencies / likelihoods from 2 different corpora, I have written a script that calculates all of the same same indices that are found on Paul Rayson’s extremely helpful page.
 Essentially, you can get 2 separate frequency lists from MEH (1 for each corpus), then apply this script.

 The verbose output generated by MEH is similar to output that you might see created by standard content coding software, such as LIWC or RIOT Scan.
 Observations are numbered and accompanied by filenames, along with the segment numbers of each file (where applicable).
-The DictPercent variable reflects to total percentage of each observation that was captured by the searched-for N-grams (specified by the user; see the options page for more information).
-Additionally, values in each column represent the frequency of each N-gram, represented as a percentage of each observation’s word count (remember that word count is calculated after conversions and lemmatization have been applied).
+Each column represents the number of times that an n-gram appears in each file, divided by word count.

 The document term matrix output is similar to the binary and the verbose outputs, however, it provides the raw counts for each n-gram per observation.
 This output file can easily be used for the purpose of something like Latent Dirichlet Allocation using the “topicmodels” package in R.

 If you are new to LDA, or you simply need an R script that makes LDA easy to use with MEH’s DTM output, I have written one that you may freely use.
 It can be downloaded here.